Neurofilament light polypeptide: Clinical significance

-Neurofilament light polypeptide, also known as neurofilament light chain, is a neurofilament protein that in humans is encoded by the NEFL gene.
-Neurofilament light chain is a biomarker that can be measured with immunoassays in cerebrospinal fluid and plasma and reflects axonal damage in a wide variety of neurological disorders.
+The detection of neurofilament subunits in CSF and blood has become widely used as a biomarker of ongoing axonal compromise.
 It is a useful marker for disease monitoring in amyotrophic lateral sclerosis, multiple sclerosis, Alzheimer's disease, and more recently Huntington's disease.
-It is also promising marker for follow-up of patients with brain tumors.
-Higher numbers have been associated with increased mortality.
+It is also a promising marker for follow-up of patients with brain tumors.
+Higher levels of blood or CSF NF-L have been associated with increased mortality, as would be expected as release of this protein reflects ongoing axonal loss.

 It is associated with Charcot–Marie–Tooth disease 1F and 2E.